Python

 • Text Editor -> Files:Eol -> \n

-• Linter: flake8 and pylint Ruff
+• Linter: Ruff

 Settings in settings.json